 - Sexual assault (rape) can cause vaginal and anal tears, also causes vagina trauma and soreness.

 Sex is very good for our health in general and can also be a one-way ticket to the grave.
-It is very important to ensure a safe environment when having sex and also abstain from sexual acts that could cause a long or short term body harm.
+It is very important to ensure a safe environment when having sex and also abstain from sexual acts that could cause long or short-term body harm.
 Some of these sexual acts often stem from wanting to explore one’s sexuality or try new things.
 Ways you can employ to treat these sexual injuries include:

 In some mild cases, vaginal cuts will self-heal, but in severe cases, it is important to see a doctor immediately.
 Pain relievers such as ibuprofen (Advil) or acetaminophen (Tylenol) are usually prescribed to reduce the pain.
-Application of antibiotics on the surface of the wound or sore spots can also make it heal faster.
+The application of antibiotics on the surface of the wound or sore spots can also make it heal faster.